 11 bright and comfortable double rooms with made-up beds, sharing three bathrooms, a fully equipped kitchen and a living room with TV/DVD and toys and games for the children.
 Also 4 apartments for 2-6 pers; 2 x studio apartment with one double room and a sleeping sofa, 1 x modern apartment with two bedrooms (double bed and twin bed) and 1 x modern apartment with 3 bedrooms (double bed and 2 twin bedrooms).
 Fully equipped kitchen with dishwasher.
 Seating area with flat screen TV.
 Washing machine.
 Outside patio.
 Free Wi-Fi.
 Easy wheelchair access.
 Laundry facilities.
-Spa and wellness centre with sauna and indoor and outdoor hot tubs.
+Spa & Wellness center.

 Service and recreation

 Both short and long hiking trails around Borgarfjörður eystri and the neighbouring areas.
 Cycling.
 Further information on available options and a hiking map at the guesthouse and other places, such as the supermarket.
 Birdwatching; Hafnarhólmi (close to Blábjörg) offers facilities for puffin watching (15.4. – 10.8.).
-Fairy-tale house for children and the Kjarval Experience, a museum on the life and work of one of Iceland's most renowned painters, Jóhannes Kjarval (1885 – 1972), who grew up here from the age of four.
 The nearest town is Egilsstaðir (70 km / 43 mi) where you'll find various tourist services and scheduled domestic flight services.
 Seyðisfjörður, where ferry Norræna stops, is 100 km / 62 mi away.

 A paradise for hikers and nature enthusiasts